Asfiyanur/Notebook-ShoppingPage/README.md

 ### Useful resources

-- [W3 Schools](https://www.w3schools.com/) - This helped me for basics of website paradigm.
-I really liked this pattern and will use it going forward.
-- [MDN](https://developer.mozilla.org/en-US/) - This is an amazing document which helped me finally understand deep sides of web development.
-I'd recommend it to anyone still learning these concepts.
+- [W3 Schools](https://www.w3schools.com/) - This is a good document which helped me understand how I use some DOM Manipulation properties.